microsoft/MSBuildForUnity/README.md

 For details, see the [documentation](Documentation/MSBuildProjectBuilder/MSBuildProjectBuilder.md), [source](Source/MSBuildTools.Unity/Packages/com.microsoft.msbuildforunity/Editor/ProjectBuilder/MSBuildProjectBuilder.cs), and [samples](Source/MSBuildTools.Unity/Assets/Samples/Samples.sln).

+### MSBuild Project Generator

+The MSBuild Project Generator will generate a Visual Studio solution configured for building the Unity project into DLLs outside of Unity.
+This solution is configured for each of the platforms installed with Unity and the InEditor/Player variants of the assemblies.

 ### MSBuildForUnity NuGet Package

-The MSBuildForUnity NuGet package enhances the default MSBuild build logic to ensure the build output is suitable for Unity consumption.
+The `MSBuildForUnity` NuGet package enhances the default MSBuild build logic to ensure the build output is suitable for Unity consumption.
 This package can be referenced from MSBuild projects that are built by the [MSBuild Project Builder](#msbuild-project-builder) to add these features:

 - Meta file generation - generates .meta files for build output such as .dlls.
 - Dependency resolution - all dependencies (through `PackageReference`s or `ProjectReference`s) are resolved and sent to the output directory (which is typically under the Unity project's Assets directory).
 - Debug symbol patching - enables debugging pre-built dlls (e.g. from NuGet packages) while running in the Unity Editor.

 For details, see the [documentation](Documentation/MSBuildForUnityNuGetPackage/MSBuildForUnityNuGetPackage.md), [source](Source\MSBuildTools.Unity.Nuget\MSBuildForUnity.csproj), and [samples](Source/MSBuildTools.Unity/Assets/Samples/Samples.sln).

-### MSBuild Project Generator

-The MSBuild Project Generator will generate a Visual Studio solution configured for building the Unity project into DLLs outside of Unity.
-This solution is configured for each of the platforms installed with Unity and the InEditor/Player variants of the assemblies.